Paradise-Pi/ParadisePi/src/database/Readme.md

----
-sidebar_position: 1
-title: Database
+# Database
----

 The database is an SQLite3 database which is used to store all user settings and data.

-It can be imported and exported using the [admin panel](../user-guide/admin/importExport).
+It can be imported and exported using the admin panel

 ## Migrations